 Thexder was created by Hibiki Godai and Satoshi Uesaka, two programmers for Japanese developer Game Arts, and released in 1985.
 The game was massively popular and famously went on to sell over 500,000 copies in Japan.
 Because of this success, publisher/developer Sierra On-Line licensed the property for release in the United States.
 Sierra's ported version was released in 1987, and also became a best-seller.
 The game sold over one million copies worldwide, becoming one of the best-selling computer games up until that time.
 Thexder was an important breakthrough title for the run-and-gun shooter genre, paving the way for titles such as Contra and Metal Slug.

 As the game opens, Thexder becomes locked in a mysterious facility with no means of escape.
-Your mission is to survive all 16 levels and disable the central computer, which creates the evil creatures that dwell in this forbidden world.
+The mission is to survive all 16 levels and disable the central computer, which creates the evil creatures that dwell in this forbidden world.

 The Thexder Assault Vehicle can transform between two modes at any time: robot and jet.
 In robot mode, it can fire heat-seeking lasers to destroy enemies and obstacles.
 Although it has the ability to jump, Thexder's robot form is generally less mobile than its jet counterpart and therefore can't access certain areas of the level.
 In fighter jet mode, lasers can only be fired in a straight line, making the vehicle much less useful in combat.
 However, the jet's increased mobility allows it to reach areas that are higher and/or smaller than the robot's larger size would otherwise allow.
 To be successful, players need to master the balance between these two vehicle modes.